VedantSharan/NLP-Assignment-1/README.md

 | MC4                               | 1                  | 6.96         |
 | Samanantar                        | 1                  | 0.57         |
 | **Total**                        | **4,288,929**      | **41.546**   |

+#### Techniques used
+The following techniques were used for deduplication using the scripts in the repo.
+- Simhashing
+- Doc2Vec
+- Jaccard Similarity on Shingles
+- Levenshtein Distance
+- TF-IDF with Cosine Similarity

 # Individual Contributions